iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 > Great app and genius idea.
 Easy install and easy instructions.
 Could be a life saver!<br> :date: __2020-11-22 12:32:38__

-> Answer other's review: cannot turn on this app.
-Samsung S20, All the Android phone is automatic turn on the COVID notification.
-Go to setting and go Google set. will see the COVID 19 Notification turn on.
-Finally the MD launch the COVID 19 app.
-Thanks.<br> :date: __2020-11-22 00:18:12__

-> Thank you for this app.
-My grandparents have covid-19.
-This is very serious.
-Bluetooth does take up a lot of battery so I basically just turn it on before I leave to go to the store or out and shut it off while I'm safe at home.
-Please wear your masks and continue to social distance.<br> :date: __2020-11-21 17:36:27__

-> Hopefully this app keeps me safe so far what I have read about it seems safe for my phone privacy I'm giving it five stars for now I wonder if it will protect me and notify me in a safe distance from a infected person before they get within 6 feet with me I don't want to be talking to that person we're walking by somebody or around anybody and they are infected what about the people who are infected and don't even know that they are so many questions not enough words hope everybody's safe.<br> :date: __2020-11-17 03:32:27__

-> Great app.
-Does not kill battery or face location.
-Please don't listen to the dumb conspiracy people.
-Everyone in MD should have this on their phone so we can get a control over the no uncontrolled virus.<br> :date: __2020-11-15 17:29:10__

-> BETTER Than nothing!
-At least they are trying SOMETHING!
-Unlike our current "Commander And Tweet"!!<br> :date: __2020-11-15 06:56:32__

 #### 4-star reviews